Key changes to the previous data protection framework include:

 - Keeping a detailed record of processing operations (Article 30)

-The requirement in current data protection laws to notify the national data protection authority about data processing operations is abolished and replaced by a more general obligation on the controller to keep extensive internal records of their data protection activities.
+The requirement in previous data protection laws to notify the national data protection authority of data processing operations is abolished and replaced by a more general obligation of the controllers to keep extensive internal records of their data protection activities.
 The level of detail required is far more granular compared to many existing Member State notification requirements.
-There is some relief granted to organisations employing fewer than 250 people though the exemption is very narrowly drafted.
+There is some relief granted to organizations employing fewer than 250 people though the exemption is very narrowly drafted.

 - Performing data protection impact assessment for high risk processing (Article 35)